 Thanks for your questions.
 Keep those coming!

-You can easily copy and duplicate meeting entries in your Outlook calendar by highlighting the meeting in your calendar view and simply copying it by hitting Control+C , and then paste it to your preferred time by hitting Control+V .
-An alternative method is to simply right click your meeting in Calendar and drag it to the right time slot.
+You can easily duplicate meeting entries in your Outlook calendar by highlighting the meeting in your Calendar view and simply copying it by hitting Ctrl+C , and then paste it to your preferred time by hitting Ctrl+V .

 After doing this, make sure to review your meeting subject, location and invitation content as those might have changed.

 When using this at work on Microsoft Exchange server, you also might need to review the list of attendees and their availability, as people might be tied in other meetings.
 If applicable, go ahead and check the availability of a meeting room and any other equipment/resources for your meeting.

 Duplicating appointments and meetings within the same Outlook calendar is not supported in Microsoft Office for MAC OSX.

 Using the same process you can duplicate a meeting across multiple calendars defined in your Outlook client.

 Outlook allows you to copy an entire calendar including all appointments, meetings and events.